-Understanding what an exchange-traded fund (ETF) invests in is important, since many ETFs track the same index.
+It is important to understanding what an exchange-traded fund (ETF) invests in, since many ETFs track the same index.
 Some ETFs track a sub-index (an index within an index).
 You might accidentally invest in the same group of companies even though you have a number of different ETFs.

 Minimum disclosure documents (MDDs)* are designed to help us understand what’s inside a fund.
 Since their publication is a legal requirement under the Collective Investment Schemes Control Act, all exchange-traded fund (ETF) issuers publish one for each fund at least once a quarter.
 If you’re interested in the legal requirements, you can download them below.